-Examples of what we can support:
+What we can support

-Hiring a lighting technician to work with young people for a year as part of a project to develop their skills.

-New posts as part of an organisational development, that are designed to become self-sufficient or to be supported by other funds after the project ends.
+- For example, hiring a lighting technician to work with young people for a year as part of a project to develop their skills. - New posts as part of an organisational development, that are designed to become self-sufficient or to be supported by other funds after the project ends.